-You must be crazy and frustrated if you can’t print your PDF files on Adobe.
-You even don’t see any error message; each time you click Print on Adobe, it just doesn’t print at all.
+It can be very frustrating if you can’t print your PDF files on Adobe.
+No error messages; each time you click Print on Adobe, it just doesn’t print at all.
 Don’t worry.
 This guide is going to help you solve this problem step by step.
 Read on to find how…

 Before we go…